-- 5. (1) During the specified period every person must wear a mask whenever he or she is at or in a public place. - (2) An authorised officer may instruct a person who is not wearing a mask as contemplated in subregulation (1) to wear a mask or to leave the public place. - (3) A person who fails or refuses to comply with an instruction given under subregulation (2) commits an offence and on conviction is liable to a fine not exceeding N\$2 000 or imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+- 5. (1) During the specified period every person must wear a mask whenever he or she is at or in a public place. - (2) During the specified period, wearing of a see-through face shield is permitted, provided that a mask is worn together with the face shield. - (3) An authorised officer may instruct a person who is not wearing a mask as contemplated in subregulation (1) or (2) to wear a mask or to leave the public place. - (4) A person who fails or refuses to comply with an instruction given under subregulation (3) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or imprisonment for a period not exceeding six months or to both such fine and such imprisonment.